 Tile management:

-win+p tile (place) the current windowwin+y untile (yank) the current window
+win+t tile the current windowwin+y untile (yank) the current window

 win+shift+p adjust tile boundaries to fit window